Luis von Ahn: Career and research

+In 2006, von Ahn became a faculty member at Carnegie Mellon University's School of Computer Science.
 Von Ahn's early research was in the field of cryptography.
 With Nicholas J. Hopper and John Langford, he was the first to provide rigorous definitions of steganography and to prove that private-key steganography is possible.

-In 2000, he did early pioneering work with Manuel Blum on CAPTCHAs, computer-generated tests that humans are routinely able to pass but that computers have not yet mastered.
-These devices are used by web sites to prevent automated programs, or bots, from perpetrating large-scale abuse, such as automatically registering for large numbers of accounts or purchasing huge numbers of tickets for resale by scalpers.
+In 2000, he did early pioneering work with Manuel Blum on CAPTCHAs, computer-generated tests that humans are routinely able to pass but that computer programs of the era had not yet mastered.
+These are used by websites to prevent automated programs, or bots, from perpetrating large-scale abuse, such as automatically registering for large numbers of accounts or purchasing huge numbers of tickets for resale by scalpers.
 CAPTCHAs brought von Ahn his first widespread fame among the general public due to their coverage in the New York Times and USA Today and on the Discovery Channel, NOVA scienceNOW, and other mainstream outlets.

-Von Ahn's PhD thesis, completed in 2005, was the first publication to use the term "human computation" that he had coined, referring to methods that combine human brainpower with computers to solve problems that neither could solve alone.
-Von Ahn's PhD thesis is also the first work on Games With A Purpose, or GWAPs, which are games played by humans that produce useful computation as a side effect.
+Von Ahn's PhD thesis, which he completed in 2005, was the first publication to use the term "human computation" that he had coined, referring to methods that combine human brainpower with computers to solve problems that neither could solve alone (similar to crowdsourcing).
+Von Ahn's thesis is also the first work on Games With A Purpose, or GWAPs, which are games played by humans that produce useful computation as a side effect.
 The most famous example is the ESP Game, an online game in which two randomly paired people are simultaneously shown the same picture, with no way to communicate.
 Each then lists a number of words or phrases that describe the picture within a time limit, and are rewarded with points for a match.
 This match turns out to be an accurate description of the picture, and can be successfully used in a database for more accurate image search technology.
-The ESP Game was licensed by Google in the form of the Google Image Labeler, and is used to improve the accuracy of the Google Image Search.
-Von Ahn's games brought him further coverage in the mainstream media.
+The ESP Game was licensed by Google in the form of the Google Image Labeler, and is used to improve the accuracy of the Google Image Search. von Ahn's games brought him further coverage in the mainstream media.
 His thesis won the Best Doctoral Dissertation Award from Carnegie Mellon University's School of Computer Science.

-In July 2006, von Ahn gave a tech talk at Google on "Human Computation" (i.e., crowdsourcing) which was watched by over one million viewers.
+In July 2006, von Ahn gave a tech talk at Google on "Human Computation" which was watched by over one million viewers.